-The FDC Service, with support from and Inclusion Professional from the Inclusion Agency (IA), will undertake a review of the SIP at least once in a 12-month period.
+Each FDC Educator, with support from and Inclusion Professional from the Inclusion Agency (IA), will undertake a review of the SIP at least once in a 12-month period.

-The yearly review provides the opportunity for the whole service to reflect on the progress and changes that have been made through implementing their SIP and to update it to reflect current inclusion planning.
+The yearly review provides the opportunity for educators to reflect on the progress and changes they have made through implementing their SIP and to update it to reflect their current inclusion planning.